DigiPlatMOOC/TelegramBotSample/README.md

 php pull.php
 ```

-This will retrieve new messages (if any) and print out the JSON data to console.
+This will retrieve new messages (if any) and print out the JSON data to standard output by default.

 Notice that Telegram keeps a queue of received and delivered messages on its servers.
 If no particular message is queried, Telegram may return the same message over and over.